AA Meetings Versus The Twelve Steps

 By this point, I was aware that I was headed towards my own self-destruction.
 Rather than staying in negativity and darkness, I gradually changed my attitude to the spiritual solution.
-I was frequently reassured by members who were following suggestions from their sponsors: – “Your recovery will take off if you ask someone to take you through the program.”
+I was frequently reassured by members following their sponsors’ suggestions: – “Your recovery will take off if you ask someone to take you through the program.”

 If I wanted to survive, I had no choice but to work towards a spiritual experience.
 People in AA were insistent that it was the only way to find happiness and serenity.
 As I didn’t believe in God, I was naturally cynical about the spiritual solution.
-My mistake at the time was to believe that it was necessary to believe in God to pursue a spiritual path.
-The selfish pursuit of sex, power and money, which had always been my higher powers, brought me to my knees stone-cold sober!
+My mistake then was to believe it was necessary to believe in God to pursue a spiritual path.
+The selfish pursuit of sex, power, and money, which had always been my higher powers, brought me to my knees stone-cold sober!

 Big Book: Chapter Four “We agnostics” p.
 56 First Edition

 I met my current sponsor 12 years ago.
 He is from Poland.
 His name is Witek (pronounced Vitek).
 He is the wisest and most experienced sponsor I have ever had.
 Witek convinced me that if I wanted to get well, I had to get used to the idea that, as an alcoholic, I was “condemned” to seek spiritual solutions to my problems.

 He reassured me that, in my case, it could be a non-God-centred spiritual awakening.
 It sounded like an extreme prescription, but nothing else had worked!
 Witek completely understands the nature of the “spiritual malady.”